-If a student adds or reduces the number of courses and/or semester hours during the published add/drop period, tuition will be recalculated based on the adjusted number of semester hours.
+Suppose a student adds or reduces the number of courses and/or semester hours during the published add/drop period.
+In that case, tuition will be recalculated based on the adjusted number of semester hours.

 There is no tuition refund when a student withdraws from one or more courses after the add/drop period but remains enrolled in one or more other scheduled courses.